Overline: Negation

-in which the times (cross) means multiplication, the dot means logical AND, and the plus sign means logical OR.
+in which the dot means logical AND, and the plus sign means logical OR.

 Both illustrate De Morgan's laws and its mnemonic, "break the line, change the sign".

 Negative

 In common logarithms, a bar over the characteristic indicates that it is negative—whilst the mantissa remains positive.
 This notation avoids the need for separate tables to convert positive and negative logarithms back to their original numbers.

 Complex numbers

 The overline notation can indicate a complex conjugate and analogous operations.